-Finally, no alarm is emitted for downcasts to signed or unsigned integers.
+Finally, by default, no alarm is emitted for downcasts to signed or unsigned integers.
 In the signed case, the least significant bits of the original value are used, and are interpreted according to 2's complement representation.
-Frama-C's options -warn-signed-downcast and -warn-unsigned-downcast are not honored by Eva.
-The RTE plug-in can be used to generate the relevant assertions before starting an analysis.
+Frama-C's options -warn-signed-downcast and -warn-unsigned-downcast can be used to emit alarms on signed or unsigned downcasts that may exceed the destination range.